Code-Institute-Submissions/ms2-olespanish-game/README.md

 ### 2.2.
 Potential Features

 An idea to implement in the future would be adding a new level of difficulty.
 This new level would consist in matching an image with its name, following the memory game structure.
 This would be exclusive for students that already have some knowledge of Spanish.

+Another idea would be saving every user's time and moves and do a scoreboard.

 ---